Drinking Water in Costa Rica

 Probably the first question you ask yourself when arriving in a country if you haven’t already is if the tap water is safe to drink.
 The same is true on the topic of drinking water in Costa Rica.

 I tread very lightly on this answer.
-Getting sick on a one-week vacation can cut into valuable time.
+Getting sick on a Costa Rica family vacation can cut into valuable time.
 This is vacation time they have saved up and waited for months or even years for some people.

 This is why it’s never worth risking it, and always best to ask if you should be drinking water in Costa Rica.

 The truth is Costa Rica has clean tap water in most areas.
 Compared to many other parts of the world, drinking water in Costa Rica is not a big concern.